-Our UK M&A team has acted as lead financial advisor on over 60 deals in the last year with a number of notable trends:
+Nevertheless, our UK M&A team has acted as lead financial advisor on 74 deals in the last year with a number of notable trends:

-For further details on our deals by sector & region, please follow the links below.
+For further details on our deals by sector and region, please follow the links below.

 Head of Corporate Finance, UK